 - 1/2 green apple

-Cut up one medium butternut, remove the pits, and dice into cubes.
+Cut up the butternut, remove the pits, and dice it into cubes.

-Add all ingredients into a blender and blend into a smooth paste.
+Put the roasted butternut along with all other ingredients into a blender and blend into a smooth paste.

 Serve it as a snack or with other meals.